What are whipworms?

 Whipworms pass microscopic eggs in the stool.
-The eggs are very resistant to drying and heat, so they can remain viable (alive) in the environment for up to 5 years.
-Once laid, they embryonate (mature to an infective stage (a process known as embryonation) in the environment and are able to re-infect the dog in 10-60 days.
-The embryonated eggs are swallowed and hatch and mature to adults in the lower intestinal tract, completing their life cycle (see illustration).
+The eggs are very resistant to drying and heat, so they can remain alive in the environment for up to 5 years.
+Once laid, they mature to an infective stage (a process known as embryonation) in the environment and are able to re-infect a new dog in 10-60 days.
+The mature eggs are swallowed by the dog, hatch, and then mature to adults in the lower intestinal tract, completing their life cycle (see illustration).

 How are whipworms diagnosed?

 Any dog with chronic large bowel diarrhea should be suspected to have whipworms, even if the stool sample is negative.
 Thus, it is an accepted practice to treat chronic diarrhea by administering a whipworm dewormer.
 Response to treatment is an indication that whipworms were present, but could not be detected on fecal examination.

 How are whipworms treated?

 The most frustrating aspect of whipworm infections is the high rate of re-infection, because whipworm eggs are extremely hardy in the environment.
 Therefore, if a dog is diagnosed with a whipworm infection, it is advisable to treat again every three to four months.
 The other option, which is much simpler, is to use a heartworm preventative that contains a whipworm medication.